d2l-ai/d2l-en/chapter_convolutional-modern/densenet.md

 1. One problem for which DenseNet has been criticized is its high memory consumption.
     * Is this really the case?
 Try to change the input shape to $224\times 224$ to see the actual (GPU) memory consumption.
     * Can you think of an alternative means of reducing the memory consumption?
 How would you need to change the framework?
-1. Implement the various DenseNet versions presented in Table 1 of the [DenseNet paper](https://arxiv.org/abs/1608.06993).
+1. Implement the various DenseNet versions presented in Table 1 of :cite:`Huang.Liu.Van-Der-Maaten.ea.2017`.
 1. Why do we not need to concatenate terms if we are just interested in $\mathbf{x}$ and $f(\mathbf{x})$ for ResNet?
 Why do we need this for more than two layers in DenseNet?
 1. Design a DenseNet for fully connected networks and apply it to the Housing Price prediction task.

-## References

-[1] Huang, G., Liu, Z., Weinberger, K. Q., & van der Maaten, L. (2017).
-Densely connected convolutional networks.
-In Proceedings of the IEEE conference on computer vision and pattern recognition (Vol. 1, No. 2).

 ## Scan the QR Code to [Discuss](https://discuss.mxnet.io/t/2360)